brandonserge/laravel-medialibrary/UPGRADING.md

 );
 ```

-- Url generation has been vastly simplified.
-You should set the `url_generator` in the `media-library` config file to `Spatie\MediaLibrary\Support\UrlGenerator\DefaultUrlGenerator::class`.
-It will be able to handle most disks.
 - remove the `s3.domain` key from the `media-library` config file
 - spatie/pdf-to-image is now a suggestion dependency.
 Make sure to install it, if you want to create thumbnails for PDFs or SVGs
 - `registerMediaConversions` and `registerMediaCollections` should now use the  `void` return type.